PolyMeilex/node-myanimelist/readme.md

 ![matomari API Banner](https://i.imgur.com/IcBShyO.png)

-# Mal.JS
+# Node-MyAnimeList
-Mal.Js is a small promise based package for downloading information from MyAnimeList.
+Node-MyAnimeList is a small promise based package for downloading information from MyAnimeList.
-Mal.Js is using Jikan.moe API and flew methods created by me specially for this package
+Node-MyAnimeList is using Jikan.moe API and flew methods created by me specially for this package

 # Instalation
 ```